andymadge/andymadge.github.io/_posts/2007-01-29-mount-mp3-network-share-located-on-main-windows-pc.md

 categories:
   - Ubuntu Linux
 ---
-SlimServer doesn&#8217;t like the Music Folder path in the form `smb://computer/share` &#8211; presumably it can&#8217;t use smbclient.
+SlimServer doesn't like the Music Folder path in the form `smb://computer/share` - presumably it can't use smbclient.
 I therefore need to mount this share in the filesystem.

 Parts of this are taken from [here](http://ubuntuforums.org/showthread.php?t=280473) and [here](http://www.mattvanstone.com/2006/06/automatically_mounting_smb_sha.html){.broken_link}.